 After the nodes at the primary site are restarted, you can perform a failback of the global service group to the primary site.
-Depending on your DR configuration, perform one of the following procedures.
+Perform the procedure that applicable to your DR configuration.

 To perform failback after a node failure or an application failure in global cluster